 The Argo Program has achieved 15 years of global coverage, growing from a very sparse global array of 1000 profiling floats in 2004 to more than 3000 instruments from late 2007 to the present.
 A basic description of the modern upper ocean based entirely on Argo data is available here, to provide a baseline for comparison with past datasets and with ongoing Argo data, to test the adequacy of Argo sampling of large-scale variability, and to examine the consistency of the Argo dataset with related ocean observations from other programs.

-This new version of the Roemmich-Gilson Argo Climatology extends the analysis of Argo-only derived temperature and salinity fields through 2014.
+This new version of the Roemmich-Gilson Argo Climatology extends the analysis of Argo-only derived temperature and salinity fields through 2018.
+Several marginal seas and the Artic Ocean have been added.
 The analysis method is similar to what was descibed in the Progress In Oceanography Roemmich and Gilson paper (2009).
 The only modification has been to scale the zonal equatorial correlation of the optimal estimation step, by 8 times, versus 4 times as in the 2009 paper.
 The additional Argo data utilized in the analysis results in a longer monthly record as well as better estimates of the mean and variability fields.
-Monthly updates are available in between major yearly re-analyses.
+Monthly updates are available in between major biennial re-analyses.

-Monthly updates temporally extend the RG Argo Climatology.
-Data from the recent years (2015 and 2016) is not used in determining the most recent RG Argo Climatology.
+Monthly updates temporally extend the RG Argo Climatology (2004-2018).
+Data from 2019 is not used in determining the most recent RG Argo Climatology (above).

 The files available at this website are in netCDF format, a binary storage medium.
 They are not CF compliant.
 Recommended tools to use and manipulate the files include the Global Marine Argo Atlas, Ferret, or Matlab.